Ujjwalrao19/learning/README.md

 # learning
-this is a repo for learning purpose
+this is a repo for learning purpose.